-Additional subscriptions that offer more features such as mailed newsletters and exclusive research resources can cost between $99 and $249 per year.
+Additional subscriptions that include more features, such as mailed newsletters and exclusive research resources, can cost between $99 and $249 per year.

-If you get value from the Oxford Communique, a lifetime membership costs $395 upfront plus a (very reasonable) annual $15 maintenance fee.
+If you the Oxford Communique valuable, a lifetime membership costs $395 upfront plus a (very reasonable) annual $15 maintenance fee.

-These costs are a tad cheaper than most entry-level newsletters.
+These costs run slightly less expensive than most entry-level newsletters.
 You can also receive more stock picks as there are several model portfolios.

 365-Day Satisfaction Guarantee

-Your annual subscription comes with a 365-day refund period.
+Your annual subscription is accompanied by a 365-day refund period.
 If you don't like the service, you can request a refund.

-(You may need to mail back the printed book they send you upon joining before receiving the refund.)
+(Note: You may be required to return the printed book they send you upon joining before receiving the refund.)

-High net worth investors that invest at least $100,000 in the stock recommendations can get one year's subscription for free if their portfolio doesn't double.
+High net worth investors that invest at least $100,000 in the recommended stocks can get one year's subscription for free if their portfolio doesn't double.

 Unfortunately, the newsletter won't reimburse your potential investment losses.

-Not every stock recommendation will be profitable, but you may appreciate this backstop if you have enough cash to take up the challenge.
+Only some stock recommendations will be profitable, but you may appreciate this backstop if you have enough cash to take up the challenge.

 Is There an Oxford Communiqué Scam?

 No, the Oxford Communiqué is a legit stock-picking newsletter.
-Not every pick will make money, so it's important to invest in several to improve your odds of success.
+However, it's important to realize that not every pick will make money, so investing in several is essential to improve your odds of success.

-These additional Oxford Club benefits can also help readers understand the company's investment philosophy.
-Additionally, these benefits can also provide additional value.
+These additional Oxford Club benefits help readers understand the company's investment philosophy and provide additional value.